redbadger/awesome-badger/davidlaban/nats-impressions/README.md

 ## Default connections and hidden context

 `nsc tool pub` implicitly reaches into some configs somewhere and works out where it needs to connect.
 Legacy tools like `nats-pub` don't do this, and neither do client libraries (or tools that use them, like wasmcloud).

+## Leaf nodes

+It feels like everyone wants you to install a nats leaf node as a sidecar (wasmcloud's wash cli tool doesn't even have a way to configure it to connect directly to NGS as a control plane).
+Following along with https://docs.nats.io/nats-server/configuration/leafnodes#leaf-node-example-using-a-remote-global-service shows you how to do it.
+You need a verified email address and payment method in order to do this.